credativ/sqlreduce/docs/howitworks.md

 ```

 That query is also faulty, but triggers a different error message, so the
 previous parse tree is kept for the next steps.
-Again a whole tree is removed,
+Again a whole subtree is
-now the `WHERE` clause:
+removed, now the `WHERE` clause:

 ```
 SELECT FROM pg_database, pg_class ✘ no error